gregpalmr/dremio-backup-restore-on-kubernetes/README.md

 ### Step 3.
 Start a Dremio Admin pod to run offline commands

-Use the helm chart command to stop the main Dremio pods and start a "Dremio Admin" pod that attaches to the persistant volume claim.
+Use the helm chart command to stop the main Dremio pods and start a "Dremio Admin" pod that attaches to the persistent volume claim.

      $ helm upgrade <dremio-cluster-name> dremio_v2 --reuse-values --set DremioAdmin=true